ShaynaCummings/team-resources/non-terrible-icebreakers.md

 - If you could only drink one beverage for the rest of your life (besides water) and it had no negative impact on your health, what would it be?
 - If you could only eat rice *or* noodles for the rest of your life, but not both, which would you choose?
 - What's the grossest thing you've eaten?
+- What are your feelings about brunch?

 ## Quirky

+- Assuming a multiverse, what is an alternate-reality version of you doing right now?
 - What emoji do you use the most?
+- What's your favorite gif?
 - NASA is taking volunteers for a one-way trip to Mars.
 Do you go?
 - What's the worst fashion choice you ever made?
 - What's your favorite smell?